the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 They are creative, stubborn, resourceful, and impatiently focused on anwsering their research questions with watever tools are available to them.
 They are a very demanding userbase, they are pedantically attentive to detail and have a lot of diverse and rapidly changing niche use cases which need to work just right.
 They also don't like being told what to do.
-Finding software the flexibility, capability, and scope to keep up is not easy and if it doesn't they won't use it, at least not as you indented.
+Finding software with the flexibility, capability, and scope to keep up is not easy and if it doesn't researchers won't use it - at least not as you indented.

 -   Shadow IT/notebooks
     -   People using their own unsactioned solutions which may be a compliance issue and introduce risks that you have not accounted for